 It was going to be a long journey; one only time and patience and love would assist us.
 She was scared of everything and everyone.
 New sights, sounds and smells – it wasn’t easy and we knew it wouldn’t be, but we were confident we could make her journey a good one.

 Everyone we have been involved at PPTF has been of great support and there is always someone there to help you through the tough times, whenever you need help, advice, you will get the backup and they will always be there for you.
 They are amazing!!
 They truly are!!
 I could not recommend PPTF enough, we have been so pleased with our 1st dog, that we now have 3 wonderful rescues from them!

 Thank you so much to Emma for sharing her story and photographs!
-If you want to feature in our blog, keep an eye out in our Happy Paws group for an opportunity!
+If you want to feature in our blog, keep an eye out for posts in our Happy Paws Facebook group!